This review may contain spoilers

 Complementing Ji Ho (Hee Su) and Sang Jun (Seung Won)'s chemistry, the adaptation gains narrative sophistication through drama Hee Su's empathetic disposition.
 This is exemplified in the first episode (5:10-7:04), where he lends an impartial ear to a woman's self-exploration of same-sex desire/introspective reckoning with her attraction toward another woman.
 He invites us into a space of uncoerced emotional authenticity

-Now, it's conceivable that my observation might provoke debate; however, I'm disengaged by a dissonance between the performers' mature appearances and the adolescent characters they're tasked with embodying.
-Their mature appearances suggest individuals well into their late twenties, if not beyond
+Now, it is conceivable that my observation might provoke dissent; however, I am disengaged by a dissonance between the performers' mature appearances and the adolescent roles they enact.
+Their mature appearances suggest individuals well into their late twenties, if not beyond.
+The collision of adult identity with the stylized "immaturity" of high school/teenage tropes generates a dissonance that is, for me, disruptive to the suspension of disbelief.
+A more coherent and plausible alternative might have been to transpose the setting into a university or workplace

 I can be lenient with these matters.
 What troubles me is the pacing and the straightwashing of the source material to cater to the squeamishness of homophobic audiences wary of encountering too many rainbows on their screens.
 The central gay relationship spends the bulk of its runtime vying for visibility and relevance against the privileged "straight" script that overshadows it in both duration and execution.
 "Straightness" centers the stage by force, reasserting its dominance and softening the gayness for broader consumption.
 It has no rightful place here